frctl/fractal.build/docs/guide/09-web/06-configuration.md

 ---
 handle: web-config
-label: Configuration Reference
+label: Configuration reference
-title: Web Configuration
+title: Web UI configuration
 ---

 There are a number of global configuration options available to customise the behaviour of both the {{ link('@server', 'development web server') }} and the {{ link('@builder', 'static HTML builder') }}.